 When I first heard that Elvis Costello and The Roots were going to collaborate together and record an album of new material I was a number of things.
-Surprised, curious, sceptical just to name a few, but for one sure thing I was very intrigued to find out how these two completely different artists would sound together and what they would ultimately come up with on record.
+Surprised, curious, skeptical just to name a few, but for one sure thing, I was very intrigued to find out how these two completely different artists would sound together and what they would ultimately come up with on record.
 The result was Wise Up Ghost, which has just been released in the past week or so.

 The Roots themselves as a standalone act are a huge standout on this album and contribute significantly to the overall feel of the album.
-Just their presence alone transforms Costello’s sound completely, taking it into the realm of funk and R&B to the point where it’s unrecognisable for Costello.
+Just their presence alone transforms Costello’s sound completely, taking it into the realm of funk and R&B to the point where it’s unrecognizable for Costello.
 Listening to this album you become even more amazed at the musical talents and abilities of The Roots as a band and as musicians, and just how revolutionary they were as a predominantly hip-hop act that played their own instruments.
 Their ability to adapt their style of playing to suit different artists and styles is simply incredible, and it shows on here as they fit so well with Costello.
-This might have been a surprise to me at first, but then you realise that a lot of Costello’s early 80s work with the Attractions was influenced by R&B and soul, therefore the fact they work so well together on this release should probably not be entirely surprising in the end.
+This might have been a surprise to me at first, but then you realize that a lot of Costello’s early 80s work with the Attractions was influenced by R&B and soul, therefore the fact they work so well together on this release should probably not be entirely surprising in the end.

 I’ve talked a bit about the actual collaboration between the two artists, but what about the songs themselves, what actually stands out?
-Well the songs are an eclectic mix overall, but do not stray too far from the R&B/funk area.
-“Walk Us Uptown” is a groovy R&B styled track complete with horns and a funky rhythm section, while “Refused to Be Saved” and “Wake Me Up” are both funk influenced with some nice Herbie Hancock like keyboard playing.
-“Trip Wire”, one of the standout tracks on the album is a beautifully sweet pop ballad and offers a nice counter to the more groove based tracks, while “Cinco Minutos Con Vos” has a slow trip hop feel to it.
-In fact if Costello wasn’t singing you could be forgiven for thinking this song was a lost Massive Attack track.
-Finally, album closer “If I Could Believe” is a track which is reminiscent of the work Costello did in the late 90s with Burt Bacharach, and has a sort of slow piano based pop-jazz sound to it.
+Well, the songs are an eclectic mix overall but do not stray too far from the R&B/funk area.
+“Walk Us Uptown” is a groovy R&B styled track complete with horns and a funky rhythm section, while “Refused to Be Saved” and “Wake Me Up” are both funk-influenced with some nice Herbie Hancock-like keyboard playing.
+“Trip Wire”, one of the standout tracks on the album is a beautifully sweet pop ballad and offers a nice counter to the more groove-based tracks, while “Cinco Minutos Con Vos” has a slow trip-hop feel to it.
+In fact, if Costello wasn’t singing you could be forgiven for thinking this song was a lost Massive Attack track.
+Finally, album closer “If I Could Believe” is a track which is reminiscent of the work Costello did in the late 90s with Burt Bacharach and has a sort of slow piano based pop-jazz sound to it.
 This track is one the standouts on the album and is also a nice tender way to close the album when you consider the albums overall complexity and the immense detail of some of the tracks.